sergiomarquezdev/acestream-docker-home/README.md

 - Hardened startup script (`entrypoint.sh`) that validates environment variables and outputs detailed diagnostics.
 - Automatic patch of `player.html` so the web UI always points to the correct IP and port.
 - Multi-instance support: launch several containers simultaneously without port clashes.
+- **RAM cache mode**: optional profile to store cache in RAM for improved performance and reduced disk wear (Linux/WSL2).
 - Offline builds thanks to the bundled `resources/acestream.tar.gz` archive (no external downloads required).
 - Built-in **port conflict detection**: if the default port `6878` is already occupied (e.g. by the desktop Acestream Player), the Windows setup script automatically picks the next free even port.
 - Optional `--auto-clean` flag: after pulling a newer image the script can safely delete outdated Acestream container images to keep your Docker host tidy.